mohareddygit/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/CheatSheet.md

 Binary Tree & Graph Problems solutions approach:

 Recursive solution is concise and intuitive.
+Can result in Stack overflow on very deep trees

 Iterative solution avoids recursion stack overflow and is useful for very deep trees.
 Easy to understand and debug, easy to maintain.
+Iterative can use more memory in wide trees.

 Also, if possible prefer to use BreadFirstSearch(LevelOrderTraversal) with queue, for clarity and ease of solution.